 Why Location Matters for Tattoo Removal

-Here are three reasons tattoo placement matters to laser techs in the laser tattoo removal industry:
+Here are three reasons tattoo placement matters to cosmetic laser techs in the laser tattoo removal industry:

 Some body locations are better for removal.
 When it comes to tattoo removal effectiveness, some tattoo placements are better than others.
 As a general rule of thumb, the closer a tattoo is to the heart, the more effective the treatment will be.
 Tattoos on the upper arms, neck or face have a better chance of removal as opposed to tattoos on the hands, feet or legs, which experience lower rates of circulation.

 Tattoo placement affects the number of sessions needed.
 An upper body tattoo may experience faster healing between each treatment session.
-Many laser techs suggest clients with upper and middle body tattoos wait about 6 to 12 weeks between sessions.
-For the lower body, it’s best to wait 8 to 12 weeks between sessions.
+Many laser techs suggest clients with upper and middle body tattoos wait about six to 12 weeks between sessions.
+For the lower body, it’s best to wait eight to 12 weeks between sessions.